bigskysoftware/htmx/www/content/extensions/response-targets.md

   can be used as an optional wildcard to create target for multiple status codes (e.g. `hx-target-5*` will match any code starting with the number `5`).
-You can change that behavior by setting a configuration flag `htmx.config.responseTargetWildcard` to a string which will substitute each digit that cannot be found (effectively padding the `hx-target-…` attribute name).
+You can change that behavior by setting a configuration flag `htmx.config.responseTargetPadX` to `true` which will substitute each digit that cannot be found with the `x` character (effectively padding the `hx-target-…` attribute name).
 See the 'Wildcard resolution' section below for more details.

 * Normally, any target which is already established by HTMX built-in functions or extensions called before will be overwritten if a matching `hx-target-…` tag is